-- hunt between 1/2 hour after sunset and 1/2 hour before sunrise with any firearm larger than .22 caliber centerfire, a shotgun using solid ball ammunition or shot shells larger than No. 2 shot. - dispose of animal carcasses by dumping them along any public road or highway. - bait or feed any wildlife on public land at any time. - cause through carelessness, neglect, or otherwise to let edible portion of any big game go to waste needlessly (see page 9). - take any big game and detach or remove from the carcass the head, hide, antlers, tusks, paws, claws, gallbladder, teeth, beards, or spurs only and leave the carcass to waste.
+- bait or feed any wildlife on public land at any time. - cause through carelessness, neglect, or otherwise to let edible portion of any big game go to waste needlessly (see page 10). - take any big game and detach or remove from the carcass the head, hide, antlers, tusks, paws, claws, gallbladder, teeth, beards, or spurs only and leave the carcass to waste.
 Any person that is unable to locate the carcass of any lawfully taken big game prior to spoilage or decay may remove those parts, provided the big game is registered and shall count towards the daily and seasonal bag and possession limits.